arvidn/libtorrent/branches/libtorrent_asio/docs/manual.rst

 ``user_agent`` this is the client identification to the tracker.
 It will be followed by the string "(libtorrent)" to identify that this library is being used.
 This should be set to your client's name and version number.
+This name will not only be used when making HTTP requests, but also when sending extended headers to peers that support that extension.

-``tracker_timeout`` is the number of seconds the tracker connection will wait until it considers the tracker to have timed-out.
-Default value is 10 seconds.
+``tracker_completion_timeout`` is the number of seconds the tracker connection will wait from when it sent the request until it considers the tracker to have timed-out.
+Default value is 60 seconds.

+``tracker_receive_timeout`` is the number of seconds to wait to receive any data from the tracker.
+If no data is received for this number of seconds, the tracker will be considered as having timed out.
+If a tracker is down, this is the kind of timeout that will occur.
+The default value is 20 seconds.

 ``tracker_maximum_response_length`` is the maximum number of bytes in a tracker response.
 If a response size passes this number it will be rejected